 Lagging indicators are important because they provide information on the ongoing price, how long the period has been run, and what levels have been reached.

 Yet, the use of leading indicators is just as crucial, especially to generate trading opportunities that don't fall too far behind the current price movement.
-It would be better if the use of the two trading indicators can be balanced and adapted to the market conditions.
+It would be better if the use of the two trading indicators could be balanced and adapted to the market conditions.

 If the market is trending, then a lagging indicator is more suitable.
 This is because lagging indicators mainly consist of trend direction indicators, such as Moving Average, Bollinger Bands, or MACD.
 Meanwhile, a leading indicator should be used if the market is sideways because it can indicate Oversold or Overbought conditions.